waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **CRITICAL BEHAVIORAL FAILURE (Turns ~27152-27235):** I entered a severe, prolonged behavioral loop by repeatedly failing to navigate the Pokégear menu.
 The correct procedure was documented in my notepad, but I failed to consult and follow it.
 I created the `menu_navigator_agent` to automate this task and prevent recurrence.
 *   **Critical Pathing Failure (Turn ~27329):** My pathfinder tool did not account for NPCs being impassable, causing a failed move.
 I upgraded the tool to `pathfinder_v3` to automatically detect and route around all objects on the map.
 *   **CRITICAL COGNITIVE FIXATION (Turns ~27410-27441):** I became stuck in a severe loop attempting to reach the clerk in the Violet City Mart.
 My core assumption that the clerk was reachable was never questioned, leading to dozens of failed pathing attempts.
 I failed to be flexible and pivot to a new strategy (like exploring the other warp) in a timely manner.
 This highlights a critical need to recognize when a plan is failing and actively seek alternative hypotheses and goals.
-*   **Tool Deferral Failure (Turn ~27544):** I identified a bug in `pathfinder_v3` but deferred fixing it to continue manual exploration.
-I must prioritize tool maintenance immediately upon discovery.
-*   **Critical Tool Misinterpretation (Turns ~27549-27588):** I repeatedly tried to 'fix' `pathfinder_v3` when it failed to find a path.
-The tool was actually working correctly; the areas it couldn't path to were genuinely unreachable from my position due to map segmentation (separate corridors).
-This highlights a critical failure to trust my own tools and a tendency to blame the tool rather than my own flawed assumptions about the map layout.
-I must trust my tools' outputs and use them to challenge my own understanding.
+*   **Tool Deferral & Misinterpretation Failure (Turns ~27544-27588):** I identified an issue with `pathfinder_v3` but deferred fixing it.
+When I did try to fix it, I assumed the code was bugged.
+The tool was actually working correctly; my understanding of the map layout and tile mechanics was flawed.
+The tool's output correctly showed that certain areas were unreachable, but I failed to trust it due to confirmation bias. **I must trust my tools' outputs and use them to challenge my own assumptions about the game world.**